Vibrant Lemon Polenta Cake is a delicious, elegant, gluten-free dessert. Simple and refined. The perfect way to end a meal.

 Cornmeal was something I have loved since childhood.
 I would often just boil some up and eat it with sour cream.
 I know that may sound weird, but perhaps that is the Ukrainian in me.

-I had never tried a sweet polenta recipe until I made this dessert.
+I had never tried a sweet polenta dessert recipe until I made this lemon cornmeal cake.
+In fact, I didn’t even know you could use polenta in cakes.

 Both my husband and I rate lemon meringue pie at the top of our dessert list.
 Since making this cake, it seems like this is a very, very close second.